-The integrated quantum optics group investigates new photonic setups for applications in quantum information processing, quantum communication, and fundamental questions of quantum theory.
-Our goal is, on the one hand, to develop quantum devices for practical applications, and on the other hand, to implement large photonic networks with a high complexity in terms of number of channels and sophisticated non-classical input states.
-To this end we explore the quantum character of light by studying particle-like as well as wave-like properties.
+The integrated quantum optics group (IQO) investigates new photonic systems for applications in quantum information processing and studies fundamental questions of quantum theory.
+On the technological level our goal is, on the one hand, to develop quantum devices for practical applications such as quantum communication and metrology, and on the other hand, to implement large photonic networks, which can be used, e.g., for photonic quantum simulators.
+From the fundamental perspective we explore the quantum character of light and networks by studying particle-like and wave-like properties, as well as the time-frequency properties of quantum states and measurements.